Enrique1263/IBD/README.md

 - MongoDB Load Balancing and Optimized Queries: The MongoDB replica set not only serves for availability, but also enables effective load balancing, especially with read queries distributed across secondary nodes.
 Query optimization and proper indexing of collections are essential to maintain data access efficiency.

 - The possibility of having multiple workers and news collectors offers the opportunity of adding more processing power to the infrastructure, handling bigger loads of information fasters and more efficiently.

+- Thanks to MinIO, in Milvus the data is loaded as it is needed, so no unnecessary memmory is being used.

 **Design Decisions and Quality Principles**